AndrewFarley/AWS-Automated-Daily-Instance-AMI-Snapshots/README.md

     ```

 ## Notes/Warnings
 **PLEASE NOTE:** This script will **NOT** restart your instances nor interrupt your servers as this may anger you or your client, and I wouldn't want to be responsible for that.

-Because of this, Amazon can't guarantee the file system integrity of the created image, but generally most backups are perfectly fine (every single one I've ever tested).
+Because of this, Amazon can't guarantee the file system integrity of the created image, but generally most backups are perfectly fine.
+Almost every single one I've ever tested, of the thousands of AMIs I've made over the course of the last 8 years I've only had a handful of bad eggs.

 In practice, only if you have heavy disk io does this ever cause a problem, typically for heavy load database servers.
 For these type of servers, you are better  instead running a daily cronjob on them to force your database to sync to file (eg: CHECKPOINT in pgsql) and then initiating an AMI snapshot.

-This is outside the scope of this solution.
-You'll have to do this yourself or scrounge the net for example scripts.
+If you want this, you'll have to do this yourself or scrounge the net for example scripts.

 ## Removal